Kyrgios withdraws from Wimbledon with wrist injury

 Nick Kyrgios has withdrawn from Wimbledon 2023 with a wrist injury.

-The Australian, 28, lost to Novak Djokovic in last year's men's singles final and has only played one tournament this year because of a knee injury that needed surgery.
+The Australian, 28, lost to Novak Djokovic in last year's men's singles final and has only played one tournament this year because of a knee injury that required surgery.

 But on Sunday evening Kyrgios announced that he had torn a ligament in his wrist during his comeback.